Sovereign (British coin): Trade coin (1914–1979)

 The sovereign remained popular as a trade coin in the Middle East and elsewhere following the Second World War.
-The small strikings of 1925-dated sovereigns in the postwar period were not enough to meet the demand, which was met in part by counterfeiters in Europe and the Middle East, who often put full value of gold in the pieces.
+The small strikings of 1925-dated sovereigns in the postwar period were not enough to meet the demand, which was met in part by counterfeiters in Europe and the Middle East, who often put the full value of gold into the pieces.
 A counterfeiting prosecution was brought, to which the defence was made that the sovereign was no longer a current coin.
 The judge directed an acquittal although the sovereign remained legal tender under the Coinage Act 1870.

 Sovereigns were struck in 1953, the coronation year of Elizabeth II, bearing the portrait of her by Mary Gillick, though the gold pieces were placed only in the major museums.
 A 1953 sovereign sold at auction in 2014 for £384,000.
 In 1957, the Treasury decided to defend the status of the sovereign, both by continuing prosecutions and by issuing new pieces with the current date.
 Elizabeth II sovereigns bearing Gillick's portrait were struck as bullion pieces between 1957 and 1959, and from 1962 to 1968.
 The counterfeiting problem was minimised by the striking of about 45,000,000 sovereigns by 1968, and efforts by Treasury solicitors which resulted in the sovereign's acceptance as legal tender by the highest courts of several European nations.
 In 1966, the Wilson government placed restrictions on the holding of gold coins to prevent hoarding against inflation, with collectors required to obtain a licence from the Bank of England.
 This proved ineffective, as it drove gold dealing underground, and was abandoned in 1970.

 The sovereign's role in popular culture continued: in the 1957 novel From Russia, with Love, Q issues James Bond with a briefcase, the handle of which contains 50 sovereigns.
 When held at gunpoint on the Orient Express by Red Grant, Bond uses the gold to distract Grant, leading to the villain's undoing.
 The sovereign survived both decimalisation and the Royal Mint's move from London to Llantrisant, Wales.
 The last of the Gillick sovereigns had been struck in 1968; when production resumed in 1974, it was with a portrait by Arnold Machin.
 The last coin minted at Tower Hill, in 1975, was a sovereign.